 The same can be said of the models from Black Tree Design (which I purchased during one of their regular sales – well worth looking out for), which again are nice casts, but limited in the number of poses available.
 The various character models from both companies are especially nice.
 I had heard that there might be plastics in the works, so decided that I would hold off on adding Polish Paratroopers to my force until they were released, which of course I made sure my wife and son heard all about…

-The sprue pictured below one of five identical sprues that come in the box, which you can click on and link straight to the Warlord site.
+The sprue pictured below one of five identical sprues that come in the box.

 Each sprue will build six troopers, and include options for squad leaders and platoon level characters, as well as a range of weapons.
 There are enough Sten submachine guns to equip the maximum number allowed in a squad, five, which is one for the unit NCO and four for other troopers.
 You can also build a Bren Gun team, and a Piat Team.

 I feel as though the box is designed for you to build larger squads with the maximum number of Stens and a Bren, or smaller five-man units with either Stens or Rifles or a mix of both, as there are not enough Sten Guns to build six five man units with everyone carrying a Sten or as part of the LMG team, but this is fine with me as I tend to favour larger squads anyway.

 It’s fantastic to have the Piat option in there as well, however I feel it would have been even better if they could have found a way to squeeze a light mortar on there somewhere, as this would have made the box even more of a Platoon building block than they have already made it.

 Of course the defining feature of the box is the head options!
 The set includes a huge number of different heads, both moustached in the recognisable style and clean-shaven, plus helmeted heads with bits of camouflage attached to the netting, and heads with berets.